If you're ready for a break after one of our free London walking tours, an affordable afternoon tea should hit the spot.

 Borough Market is simply one of the best foodie experiences on the planet, a food market beloved by locals and tourists alike.

-Use our handy guide of the market to go on a self-guided walking and tasting tour.
+Use our handy guide to the market to go on a self-guided walking and tasting tour.

 Soho and Chinatown are some of the most famous and storied parts of London, and this area has a rich and vibrant food culture that can rival any in Europe.